KirilMilosevski/Homelab/README.md

 Goal: Build and operate Kubernetes the same way it’s done in production — fully automated, observable, and Git-driven.

-A reproducible Kubernetes homelab platform built using Terraform, Argo CD, and Helm, with integrated observability and a real application deployment to demonstrate end-to-end delivery.
+A reproducible Kubernetes homelab platform built using HELM + PLG + Terraform + Argo CD + Vault, with integrated observability and a real application deployment to demonstrate end-to-end delivery.

 This project mirrors production-grade DevOps practices in a lightweight local environment.